XinyuKang22/WeTok/Report.md

 Targets Users: Everyone who is willing to use and learn about this app

+* *Users can use it to post whatever they want to say.*
+* *Users can use it to find the post nearby them.*
+* *Users can use it to delete their post whenever they want to.*
+* *Users can use it to like others' post.*
+* *Users can use it to dislike others' post.*
+* *Users can use it to follow the person that they are interested in.*

 Jack wants to learn about skateboarding skills that interest him most
 1. Jack searched the tag about skateboarding and found that Kevin shared skateboarding skills every day
 2. He followed Kevin